Special Education

 This major is available on the thesis and non-thesis option.
 A minimum of 30 semester hours is required for the non-thesis option and a minimum of 33 hours is required for the thesis option.
 A minimum of 18 hours of 6000-level course work is required for both thesis and non-thesis options.

-Students on the thesis option must complete 6 hours of SPED 6299 Research and present a defense of the thesis.
-Students on the non-thesis option must complete 3 hours of SPED 6299 ending with a culminating research paper, and successfully complete a final written comprehensive examination.
+Students on the thesis option must complete 6 hours of SPIE 6299 Research and present a defense of the thesis.
+Students on the non-thesis option must complete 3 hours of SPIE 6299 ending with a culminating research paper, and successfully complete a final written comprehensive examination.

 Required professional core | ||